 To ensure the quality and consistency of our dataset, we established comprehensive guidelines for annotating scene graphs ($\vy$) from discourse descriptions ($\vx$) and images.
-The key principles and procedures are summarized below.
+The key principles and procedures are summarised below.

 \paragraph{Core Task \& Principles.} The primary objective is to extract a scene graph grounded in both the text and the image.
 This involves identifying object-attribute-value triples, such as \texttt{(mast, is, wooden)}, and object-relation-object triples, like \texttt{(mast, on, deck)}.
 All relations derived from verbs are explicitly marked with a \texttt{v:} prefix (e.g., \texttt{v:rest on}).
 The \texttt{v:} prefix is only applied during annotation to align with the FACTUAL-MR format~\cite{li2023factual} and is later removed.
 Only objects clearly visible or unambiguously inferable from the image are included as nodes.
 Abstract concepts (e.g., ``game''), viewpoint references (``camera''), and non-localizable elements are excluded.